DSLsofMath/DSLsofMath/README.md

 # Domain-Specific Languages of Mathematics

-[GitHub repository](https://github.com/DSLsofMath/DSLsofMath/) for open source material related to the a BSc course at Chalmers and GU.
+[GitHub repository](https://github.com/DSLsofMath/DSLsofMath/) for open source material related to a BSc course at Chalmers and GU.

 The main course homepage is in the Canvas LMS: (https://chalmers.instructure.com/courses/3788)